martinschenk/livewire-cookie-consent/README.md

 With [this package](https://github.com/martinschenk/livewire-cookie-consent) there will be set no (Google Marketing & Analytics) Cookies on your website, until the user has accepted the Cookie Policy.
 (Except essential and funtionality cookies).
 All of this, because of the crazy EU Cookie Law.

+## ⚠️ Maintenance Notice

+**This package is no longer actively maintained.** This package was built for Laravel 9/10 with Jetstream and Livewire v2 (created in late 2022).
+While it may continue to work with current Laravel/Livewire versions, I'm not providing regular updates or bug fixes.
+Feel free to fork the repository if you need ongoing maintenance or want to contribute improvements.

 ![Modal cookie consent](docs/img/livewire-cookie-consent-modal1.jpg "Modal 1 for Cookie consent")
 ![Preferences Modal](docs/img/livewire-cookie-consent-modal2.jpg "Modal 2 preferences for cookie consent")